5733d9e2be6485d52ffa08870cabdee0/sandbox-ui/cypress/README.md

 This project contains Cypress test suites to verify UI of RHOSE.

-All steps should be performed from the root folder (it means `cd ..`).
+All steps should be performed from the sandbox-ui root folder (it means `cd ..`).

 ### Run integration tests with mocked data